fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 In this page, we'll see how to render charts using FusionCharts and ASP.NET wrapper.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-gauge-10) and a [map]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet#create-your-first-map-13).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/aspnet/install-using-aspnet '@@open-newtab') FusionCharts ASP.NET wrapper, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/aspnet/install-using-aspnet '@@open-newtab') FusionCharts ASP.NET wrapper, if you haven’t installed it already.

 ## Create your first chart